daniestevez/gr-satellites/docs/source/command_line.rst

 ===============================

-The ``gr_satellites`` command line tool is a complete solution that can decode frames using either real-time RF samples from an SDR or conventional radio or a recording.
+The ``gr_satellites`` command line tool is a complete solution that can decode frames using either real-time RF samples from an SDR or conventional radio, or a recording.

 Basic usage